makersacademy/chitter-challenge/README.md

 ![Mock up of Chitter pages](https://github.com/Ajay233/chitter-challenge/blob/master/diagrams/mockup_of_chitter_pages.png?raw=true)

-I also drafted an entity relationship diagram so that I could map out the processes that would be required to provide the functionality outlined in the user stories.
+I also drafted a domain model diagram so that I could map out the processes that would be required to provide the functionality outlined in the user stories.

 ![Domain model diagram](https://github.com/Ajay233/chitter-challenge/blob/master/diagrams/Domain%20Model%20Diagram.png?raw=true)